ns1123/alluxio/tools/README.md

 ## Tool `enterprise`

-The `enterprise` tool provides functionality for manipulating enterprise version fo the Alluxio open source.
+The `enterprise` tool provides functionality for manipulating enterprise version of the Alluxio open source.
 For instance, the tool can be used for linting the enterprise source code annotations or for reverting enterprise-only changes.

 To build it, run: `cd tools; make enterprise`